ebiggio/prestashop-customer-dni/README.md

 Instead, the field is saved at the address level, which for some cases is not the most appropriate.
 There's also no additional validation for the DNI field;
 a customer can have multiple addresses with different DNIs, and even the same DNI can be used for multiple addresses for different customers.
 This module adds a new field to the registration and edit form of the customer, changing the handling of the DNI field at the customer's personal information level.
-The module also provides additional validation options for the DNI field, such as making it required, unique, and validating it against a regular expression.
+The module also provides additional validation options for this field, such as making it required, unique, and validating it against a regular expression.

 ## Features